tjloe/coinstarr/README.md

 ```

 ### Types of Data
-Each of the three datasets provides unique information revelant to the analysis:
+Each of the three datasets provides unique information relevant to the analysis:

-1. The **jobs** (or vacancy) data lists each employment position in the DC government and indicates whether or not that position is filled at several points throughout the year.
+1. The **jobs** (or vacancy) data lists employment positions in the DC government and indicates whether or not that position is filled at several points throughout the year.
 ```
 head(jobs, 3)